B2B Pricing Strategy & Customer Value

 • Rollout plan and measurement (how to implement and iterate)

-Outcomes usually include clearer differentiation, improved win rates and price realization, stronger expansion paths, and a packaging structure that supports higher NRR.
+In addition to better monetization and accelerated growth, outcomes typically include clearer differentiation, higher win rates, stronger expansion paths, and a packaging structure that supports a higher NRR.

 We have a revenue and GTM disconnect between product, marketing, sales, and CS—can you help align teams and fix execution?

 Yes.
-GTM disconnects often show up as inconsistent messaging, discounting, stalled launches, weak conversion, or churn/flat expansion.
-We help align teams around a shared view of:
+GTM disconnects often show up as pushed deals, inconsistent messaging, discounting, weak conversion, stalled growth, or churn/flat expansion.
+The invisible outcomes are missed opportunities or money left on the table.
+To avoid these disconnects, we help align teams around a shared view of:

 • Target segments and ICP